awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/credentials.md

    The New Account Profile dialog box opens\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/images/tkv-account-add.png)

-1. To create a credential profile, enter the following data into the dalog box\.
+1. To create a credential profile, enter the following data into the dialog box\.
 When you create an account in the AWS Management Console, or create an IAM user and set up credentials for the user, you are prompted to download and save the generated credentials\.
 You can choose **Import from cvs file** to browse to the file containing the access and secret key credentials, and automatically import them into the dialog box\.
 ** **Profile Name** **
 \(Required\) The profile's display name\.
 ** **Access Key ID** **